Tashkent: Demographics

-Uzbek is the main spoken language in Tashkent, though Russian is also spoken as a lingua franca.
+Uzbek is the main spoken language in Tashkent, though Russian is also used as a lingua franca.
 As in much of Uzbekistan, signage in Tashkent often contains a mix of Latin and Cyrillic scripts.

-Tashkent is the center of the Greek community in Uzbekistan, which formed due to mass population transfers in the Soviet Union.
-Thousands of Pontic Greeks were forcibly displaced in the early 1940s, and after the defeat of the Democratic Army of Greece and the Communist Party of Greece in 1949, another wave of Greeks entered Central Asia.
-The Soviet Union sent around 11,000 refugees of the Greek Civil War to Tashkent, where a Greek community survives to this day.
-In the early 1980s, with the decriminalisation of the Greek Communist Party, many returned to Greece.
+Tashkent is the centre of the Greek community in Uzbekistan, which formed as a result of mass population transfers during the Soviet era.
+Thousands of Pontic Greeks were forcibly displaced in the early 1940s, and after the defeat of the Democratic Army of Greece and the Communist Party of Greece in 1949, another wave of Greeks arrived in Central Asia.
+The Soviet Union sent approximately 11,000 refugees of the Greek Civil War to Tashkent, where a Greek community survives to this day.
+In the early 1980s, following the decriminalisation of the Greek Communist Party, many returned to Greece.

 Districts

 Since 2020, when Yangihayot District was created, Tashkent has been divided into the following 12 districts (tumanlar):